massover/thunder_ridge/README.md

 # Thunder Ridge

-A lambda function to run on SES Emails using the [python lambda package](https://github.com/nficano/python-lambda)
+A lambda function to run on SES Emails using [python lambda](https://github.com/nficano/python-lambda)

 ## Quickstart